 09 of 11

-It's just a step beyond white -- closer to the softest shade of gray -- and a perfect neutral without red or yellow undertones.
-Smooth Stone from Glidden is an excellent choice if you want a restful, hushed color on your walls that plays well with either a palette of other neutrals, or a brighter mixture of reds, blues, or greens.
+Smooth Stone (50YY 63/041) from Glidden goes beyond white and lives closer to the softest shade of gray.
+Nearly a greige, i's a perfect neutral without red or yellow undertones.
+The color is an excellent choice if you want a restful, hushed shade on your walls that plays well with either a palette of other neutrals or a brighter mixture of reds, blues, or greens.

 10 of 11